intershop/intershop-pwa/docs/guides/migrations.md

 We moved the model `SelectOption` from the select.component.ts to the select-option.model.ts and adapted all necessary imports.

+In the PWA 0.28 we introduced the usage of [Formly](https://formly.dev/) to generate and maintain our forms.
+Now we removed the obsolete form components.
+If you want to use the obsolete form components in your project nevertheless, skip the commit `remove obsolete form components`.
+For more information concerning Formly please refer to our [Formly - Guide](./formly.md)).

 ## 1.1 to 1.2

 The `dist` folder now only contains results of the build process (except for `healthcheck.js`).